Dual approach for object tracking based on optical flow and swarm intelligence

-In this paper we propose a dual tracking algorithm based on optical flow and swarm intelligence.
-KLT tracker which tracks the dominant points of the target object is based on optical flow method whereas PSO tracker tracks the boundary information of the target object which is approximated by polygon.
-The proposed dual tracking algorithm (DTA) is inherently robust mainly because of two reasons; i)each tracker continuously supplement the performance of the other and thus acts as a corrective measure for each other under several disturbances during tracking as stated earlier in this paper. ii) the multiswarms annular rings(strips) where is approximated polygon of the target object is embedded captures the target object very tightly so that during tracking under several undesirable disturbances as stated earlier there is no chance for loss of tracking the target object.\\ Hence the proposed dual tracking algorithm is robust for short video sequences and long challenging video sequence.
-In both the cases DTA is equally effective under static background as well as variable background.\\ We consider dominant point as a primary feature of the target object.
-It is considered as a good feature to track\cite{cite49:shi1994good}.
-Another major advantage of choosing dominant point as good features to track is that it help constructing the approximated polygon of the target object just by joining by two consecutive dominant points.
+We consider dominant point as a primary feature of the target object.
+It is considered as a good feature to track\cite{Shi94}.
+Another major advantage of choosing dominant points as good features to track is that it help constructing the approximated polygon of the target object just by joining by two consecutive dominant points.
 Thus from frame-2 the PSO tracker which is an important part of the dual tracking algorithm is readily supplied with approximated polygon of the target object and a multiswarms environment is generated which provides the automatic mechanism for robustness of the dual tracking algorithm.